 Finding, coaching and training public media's next generation.

-Next Generation Radio is a 5-day, audio-focused, digital journalism project.
+Next Gen Radio is a 5-day, audio-focused, digital journalism project.
 Our hybrid (some people in-person, some not) program is designed to give competitively selected participants the opportunity to learn how to report and produce a non-narrated audio piece and a companion multimedia story.
 Those chosen for the program are paired with a professional journalist, who serves as their mentor for the week, and the chosen participant is paid a stipend for their work.

 You can also read our Frequently Asked Questions.

-Here is our tentative schedule:
+Here is our tentative schedule for 2023:

 Take a look at our most recent and past projects and all the work our students and fellows have produced.